DevZibah/Tita/README.md

 TITA Micro-lending plsatform is a secured, transparent, transparent, inclusive, tokenized platform built on highly effective and industry standards Blockchain Technology.
 The platform uses this Blockchain Technology to connect borrowers and lenders together with the purpose to ease fears of the lender as well as the borrowers.

 ## TITA Features
-- User Reigtration,.
+- User Registration.
 - Membership.
 - Lending Simulator.
+- Lending rules.
-- Lending rules, collateral provision.
+- collateral provision.
 - Investor opportunities for funding.
 - REFER TITA bonus points.
 - Terms & Conditions.